Olegna09/entra-id-identity-governance-lab/README.md

 ![AU-Created](Images/AU-Created.png)

-The script evaluates user attributes such as country and department, assigns users to the correct Administrative Unit, and removes them from incorrect ones to prevent drift.
+The script below evaluates user attributes such as country and department, assigns users to the correct Administrative Unit, and removes them from incorrect ones to prevent drift.

 ---